willbrasic/Asymmetric_Multi-Agent_Reinforcement_Learning_Pricing_Competition/README.md

 # Heterogeneous Multi-Agent Reinforcement Learning Pricing Competition

-This project allows different algorithms to engage in Bertrand pricing competition to determine if they can achieve levels above the competitive Bertrand-Nash outcome.
+This project allows different algorithms to engage in Bertrand pricing competition to determine if they can achieve levels above the competitive Bertrand-Nash outcome and sustain them using reward-punishment (trigger) strategies.

 I first ran experiments using the well-known SARSA and Q-learning reinforcement learning algorithms.
 This is coded in MATLAB and subsequently re-coded in C++ to gain more computing power to make extending past a duopoly market computationally feasible.